 During implementation, BAs will often need to deal with stakeholders such as quality analysts, usability professionals, developers, database administrators, vendors, subject matter experts (SMEs), to mention a few.
 Each stakeholder will have varying levels of influence on the project and successful BAs learn with time, how to balance multiple stakeholder needs and navigate through the intense political atmosphere that often surrounds many projects.

-A wide-scale awareness of the role of BAs and the value they can bring to projects, which is lacking in many organizations, can help to increase acceptance and reduce the amount of resistance BAs face on the job.
+A wide-scale awareness of the role of BAs and the value they can bring to projects, which is lacking in many organizations, can help increase acceptance and reduce the amount of resistance BAs face on the job.
 That being said, there are certain peculiarities associated with 3 key stakeholders that BAs should be aware of to deliver successful projects.

 Relating with SMEs